Navigating Mental Health as a Khmer Social Worker

 Pele Văn Lê interned with SEARAC in the spring of 2019.
 He currently works as Events and Operations Programs Associate at the Institute for Educational Leadership.

-Quyen is the Executive Director of the Southeast Asia Resource Action Center (SEARAC).
+Quyên is the Executive Director of the Southeast Asia Resource Action Center (SEARAC).
 Originally formed in 1979, SEARAC was founded by a group of American humanitarians as a direct response to the refugee crises arising throughout Southeast Asia as a result of U.S. military actions.
 Today, SEARAC is a civil rights organization that represents the largest refugee community ever resettled in America.
-It works to empower Cambodian, Laotian, and Vietnamese American communities to create a socially just and equitable society through policy advocacy, advocacy capacity building, community engagement, and mobilization.
+It works to empower diverse communities from Cambodia, Laos, and Vietnam to create a socially just and equitable society through policy advocacy, advocacy capacity building, community engagement, and mobilization.

 Open Letter to The Washington Post